labrosse/labrosse.github.io/_posts/2017-08-30-New_website_launched.md

 date: 2017-08-30
 ---

-I got a bit fed up with my old website using a CMS, which a bit annoying to maintain.
+I got a bit fed up with my old website using a CMS, which is a bit annoying to maintain.
 I thought I would give a try to [Jekyll](http://jekyllrb.com), use Markdown for all pages and posts.
 I used the